9 best online car-buying sites for used cars

 Carpages homepage

 Carpages.ca is an automotive marketplace that works primarily with dealerships in big cities across Canada.
-You’ll usually need to visit the dealership in person if you like a car, which can make it difficult for use between provinces (though you may be able to arrange home delivery options with some dealers).
-Inventory may be limited since it depends on what partner dealers have in stock.
+You’ll usually need to visit the dealership in person if you like a car, which can make this platform difficult to use between provinces (although you may be able to arrange home delivery options with some dealers).
+Inventory may be limited, since it depends on what partner dealers have in stock.

 • Who’s it best for: Best for people who are living in big cities with many dealers.

-• What to watch out for: Can be difficult to find what you’re looking for in smaller cities and remote areas.
+• What to watch out for: Can be difficult to find what you’re looking for in small cities and remote areas.

 • Where’s it available: You can use Carpages.ca across Canada.